PowerLoom/docs/README.md

-# Website
+# Powerloom Docs

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation